unstoppabledomains/dev-docs/manage-domains/domain-management-faq.md

 Yes, L1 domains can mint subdomains on L1 and L2 domains can mint subdomains on L2.

-### Can subdomains be set for Zilliqa-based domains?
+### Can subdomains be minted for Zilliqa-based domains?

 No, Zilliqa domains will need to be migrated to Polygon before they can mint subdomains.

+### Can subdomains resolve to crypto addresses and IPFS websites?

+Yes, subdomains can resolve into crypto records and IPFS websites like a regular domain name.

 ### Can I set Reverse Resolution for subdomains?